function61/turbobob/docs/language-server-support/README.md

 - Depending on your editor you might be able to only access one project at a time for each given language (unless you create different "langserver instance" configs for each project in your editor).
-  At least Sublime Text expects that if one `gopls` instance running, it can use that instance to access projects A and B, but the `gopls` is in A's container (assuming that project was opened first and as a result the langserver was launched) and thus can't access B's files.
+  At least Sublime Text expects that if one `gopls` instance is running, it can use that instance to access projects A and B, but the `gopls` is in A's container (assuming that project was opened first and as a result the langserver was launched) and thus can't access B's files.